 - The textile manufacturing industry produces 20% of global waste water and accounts for 10% of global carbon emissions, which is more than all international flights and maritime shipping combined. ⁴

-- As a crop, cotton takes up 3% of arable land, yet it accounts for 24% of total insecticide use and 11% of total pesticide use. ⁶
+- While cotton only takes up 3% of arable land, it accounts for 24% of insecticide and 11% of pesticide use. ⁶

 - Approximately 15% of fabric intended for the manufacture of clothing ends up as waste on the cutting room floor. ⁶

 - According to the most recent U.S. Department of Agriculture data, the U.S. imports 19.7 billion pounds of textiles and apparel every year, while exporting only 3.5 billion pounds. ⁷

 - Based on those numbers, the U.S. amasses 16.2 billion additional pounds of textiles and apparel every year by way of imports, or 49.5 pounds for every single person in the country.

 - Since 1991, Ecosmith Recyclers has kept over 50 million pounds of shoes, clothing and household textiles out of landfills and in circulation.

 - In that time, we've given back over $1,000,000 to local non-profit groups.

 - In 2014, Ecosmith partnered with Live Bee, or Die Farms and Apiary.
 They are a local farm that raises pesticide free flowers and produce as a means for supporting local pollinator populations, including their own bee hives.